São Joaquim

 Climate And Weather

-The climate is humid subtropical highland (Cwb-Cfb), with cold winters and mild summers.
-Mean annual temperature is around 13-15°C, with winter minimums regularly below 0°C. Snow falls on an average of 5-10 days per year, primarily July-August, and occasionally accumulates to 20-30 cm.
-Annual precipitation is around 1,600-2,000 mm, distributed throughout the year.
+The climate is humid subtropical highland (Cwb/Cfb), with cold winters and mild summers.
+Mean annual temperature is around 12–15°C, with winter minimums regularly below 0°C. Snow falls on average 5–10 days per year, primarily in July and August, and occasionally accumulates to 20–30 cm.
+[1] Annual precipitation is around 1,600–2,000 mm, distributed throughout the year.
 Summer thunderstorms are frequent and intense.
 Frost occurs on over 50 days per year at higher elevations.
-These climatic conditions are exceptional within the Brazilian tropical context, creating a cool, damp, forested highland.
+Morro da Igreja recorded an unofficial Brazilian temperature record of −17.8 °C on June 29, 1996, making it one of the coldest places in the country.
+These climatic conditions are exceptional within the Brazilian tropical context.

 Human History